krobelus/rate-experiments/README.md

 alternative to C and C++ for the domain of SAT solving.
 The first serious solver written in Rust, `varisat`[^varisat] is a great example of this.

-Our experiments use this version: rustc 1.36.0 (a53f9df32 2019-07-03).

 Clause Identifiers
 ------------------

-We initially reserved 62 bits to identify clauses while `DRAT-trim` uses 30.
+Other DRAT checkers use 30 bits to for unique clause identifiers.
+We use 62 bits, mimicking a decision in `CaDiCaL`[^cadical-clauses].
+This might be disadvantageous in terms of performance and could be changed in future.

-Unfortunately, this caused excess memory consumption because we need to encode clause hints in the LRAT proof, which is much larger than the input DRAT proof, and needs to be kept in memory until the proof checking is complete.
-Future proof formats should allow checking without keeping the entire proof in memory, although backwards checking might make this difficult.
-In order to make `rate` comparable to `DRAT-trim` in terms of memory consumption, we also use 30 bits for clause hints in the LRAT output.
+One problem with backards checking is that the LRAT proof has to be stored in memory until the verification is complete.
+Since LRAT proofs are even larger than DRAT proofs this can cause serious problems with memory consumption[^sc18-results].
+In order to make `rate` comparable to `DRAT-trim` in terms of memory consumption, we also use 30 bits for clause hints in the LRAT proof.

 7. Experimental Evaluation
 ==========================